apache/flink/docs/dev/datastream_api.md

 File-based:

-- `readTextFile(path)` - Reads text files, i.e. files that respect the `TextInputFormat` specification, line-by-line and returns them as Strings.
+- `readTextFile(path, charsetName)` - Reads text files, i.e. files that respect the `TextInputFormat` specification, line-by-line and returns them as Strings.

 - `readFile(fileInputFormat, path)` - Reads (once) files as dictated by the specified file input format.